openstack/ironic-inspector/doc/source/user/usage.rst

 **Ironic Inspector** adds a ``client-id`` attribute to the ``extra`` attribute in the ironic port.
-The **Ironic Inspector** should be configured with ``iptables.ethoib_interfaces`` to indicate the Ethernet Over InfiniBand (EoIB) which are used for physical access access to the DHCP network.
+The **Ironic Inspector** should be configured with ``iptables.ethoib_interfaces`` to indicate the Ethernet Over InfiniBand (EoIB) which are used for physical access to the DHCP network.
 For example if **Ironic Inspector** DHCP server is using ``br-inspector`` and the ``br-inspector`` has EoIB port e.g. ``eth0``, the ``iptables.ethoib_interfaces`` should be set to ``eth0``.